-The InFocus theme of poverty and inequality has been a widely discussed topic at Moravian College as students explore its impact on society.
+The InFocus theme of poverty and inequality has been a widely discussed topic at Moravian University as students explore its impact on society.
 Perry (PJ) Mindo ’16 took the InFocus theme a step further by exploring how the Affordable Care Act has impacted poverty and inequality through his summer 2016 SOAR project.

 Although it is a coincidence that Mindo’s project reflects the InFocus theme, his research expands upon the very topic many students are encouraged to keep in mind throughout the year as they attend informational talks, events, and conferences.
-The InFocus theme of poverty and inequality is one of the four themes the college focuses on throughout a student’s time at Moravian College in hopes of enlightening students to become engaging and ethical citizens.
+The InFocus theme of poverty and inequality is one of the four themes the college focuses on throughout a student’s time at Moravian University in hopes of enlightening students to become engaging and ethical citizens.

 When Mindo arrived as a freshman, he planned to pursue a major in business and play football.
 His football career quickly ended, however, when he suffered a major back injury.
 Instead of getting down, Mindo decided to put all his energy into his coursework.
 After taking Principles of Economics and doing quite well in the course taught by Sabrina Terrizzi, assistant professor of economics, she approached him at an ABLE (Aspiring Business Leaders and Entrepreneurs) club meeting to consider becoming an economics major.
 With a little prompting, he accepted the challenge of studying economics.

-His first two courses, health economics and labor economics, inspired him to apply for a spot in the Summer 2016 SOAR program, the College’s largest undergraduate research initiative that funds student-faculty research during the summer.
+His first two courses, health economics and labor economics, inspired him to apply for a spot in the Summer 2016 SOAR program, the University’s largest undergraduate research initiative that funds student-faculty research during the summer.
 With Terrizzi as his adviser, Mindo tackled the task of seeing if the Affordable Care Act directly impacts poverty and inequality.

 “Economics research is very different,” said Mindo when explaining the complexities of studying economics.
 Mindo recalls many times having to go back and rework his research so he could find if there was a relationship between his topic of interest.